qirh/sala/README.md

 * Add
 #### To improve (Arabic)
 * Get Arabic reviewed
-* Condense Arabic css (only different from english)!!
 #### To improve (Spanish)
 * Add Spanish
 #### To improve (Hebrew)